clojure-grimoire/grimoire/resources/1.4.0/clojure.core/sequence/docstring.md

-Coerces coll to a (possibly empty) sequence, if it is not alreadyone.
+Coerces coll to a (possibly empty) sequence, if it is not already one.
 Will not force a lazy seq. (sequence nil) yields ()